Dragon-GCS/Start/README.md

         Remove the existing virtual environment if it exists --without_pip=WITHOUT_PIP
         Type: bool
-        Default to install pip in the virtual environment, add "--without-pip" to skip this.
+        Default to install pip in the virtual environment, add "--without_pip" to skip this.
     --without_upgrade=WITHOUT_UPGRADE
         Type: bool
-        Default to upgrade core package(pip & setuptools) and all packages to install in the virtual environment, add "--without-upgrade" to skip this.
+        Default to upgrade core package(pip & setuptools) and all packages to install in the virtual environment, add "--without_upgrade" to skip this.
-    --without_template:
+    --with_template=WITH_TEMPLATE:
-        Default to create a template files, add "--without-template" to skip this.
+        Add "--with_template" to create template files
     --without_system_packages=WITHOUT_SYSTEM_PACKAGES
         Type: bool
-        Default to give the virtual environment access to system packages, add "--without-system-packages" to skip this.
+        Default to give the virtual environment access to system packages, add "--without_system_packages" to skip this.
 ```

 ### `start new`